Mondarth/FVTT-Manual/docs/all/ui/layers/drawings.rst

 Informational Drawings
 ~~~~~~~~~~~~~~~~~~~~~~

-Informational drawings ar rendered in the :doc:`Interface Canvas Group </technical/interface_canvas_group>` and is visible to all players (unless explicitly hidden by making the drawing invisible).
+Informational drawings are rendered in the :term:`Interface Canvas Group` and is visible to all players (unless explicitly hidden by making the drawing invisible).

 Because informational drawings are in the interface group they appear over all other canvas layers, regardless of their elevation or sort order.
 However, elevation and sort order `are` significant between informational drawings on the same :doc:`scene </all/concepts/scene>`.